sean0923/learn/README.md

 # Learn in Public

 #### 2025-02-15-Sat
+- train yolo with sku-110k in colab, took 7 hours and result looked good for stright image

+#### 2025-02-15-Sat
 - learn more about gradio and implemented yolo object detection with gradio

 #### 2025-02-14-Fri